ProgramCOVID-19 Federal Assistance e311

 Is the purchase of body-worn cameras and non-lethal (i.e. TASER) equipment for police an eligible use of American Rescue Plan (ARP) funds?

-There are at least two potential avenues through which funds from the ARP Coronavirus Local Fiscal Recovery Funds (“CLFRF”) can probably be used to pay for body-worn cameras, electroshock weapons, or other nonlethal (such as TASER) equipment for police.
+There are two potential avenues through which funds from the Coronavirus State and Local Fiscal Recovery Funds (“CSLFRF”) can potentially be used to pay for body-worn cameras, electroshock weapons, or other non-lethal (such as TASER) equipment for police.

-Another potential avenue: Municipalities may attempt to utilize the ARP’s revenue replacement provision for this purpose.
-The U.S. Department of the Treasury’s (“Treasury”) Interim Final Rule (the “Rule”) states that “[r]ecipients may use payments from the Fiscal Recovery Funds for the provision of government services to the extent of the reduction in revenue experienced due to the COVID-19 public health emergency.”
-Moreover, ‘the provision of government services’ is defined broadly by the Rule, and includes police and public safety work.
-As such, if a municipality can establish that there was a reduction in revenue (pursuant to the revenue loss calculation formulas discussed on pages 56-61 of the Rule), the funds dedicated to revenue replacement could likely be used to pay for police equipment, including monitoring and non-lethal equipment.
+Municipalities could likely utilize the American Rescue Plan Act of 2021’s (“ARP”) revenue replacement provision to purchase equipment for police.
+The U.S. Department of the Treasury’s (“Treasury”) Final Rule on CSLFRF states that “recipient[s] may use funds for the provision of government services to the extent of the reduction in the recipient’s general revenue due to the public health emergency.”
+Treasury further clarifies that “the provision of government services” includes any service traditionally provided by a government, such as the “provision of police, fire, and other public safety services.”
+Thus, if a municipality can establish an overall reduction in revenue caused by the COVID-19 pandemic, or elects to choose the standard allowance for revenue loss, the funds dedicated to revenue replacement could likely be used to pay for police equipment, including monitoring and non-lethal equipment.